Bail Lawyer Los Angeles

 Of course, no one wants to be in jail.
 But before you bail your loved one out, call an experienced criminal defense attorney before you call a bail bond company.
 The bail rules are complicated.
 If you bail out before court, you will likely pay somewhere between 8 and 10% of the total bail to a bondsman (on a $100,000 bond that’s $8 – $10K).
 If you wait until going to court, your attorney may be able to get you an “own recognizance” (“OR”) release – that means you wouldn’t have to pay any money to a bond company at all.
 Your attorney may also be able to get the amount of your bail down.

 If a charge involves drugs, theft, or identity theft a prosecutor may put what is known as a “1275 hold” on the bail.
 This means that before bail is posted, the defendant must prove to the court that the money used for bail was not “feloniously obtained.”
-In other words, they want to make sure that the

 Even worse, is that sometimes the prosecutor will add additional charges and the judge will increase the bail after you’ve already bailed out.
 Of course, a good criminal defense lawyer will do everything possible to stop this from happening, but it can happen.

 Listen, no one wants to sit in jail until they go to court and if they need to bail out, then they need to bail out.
-But at the very least, you should contact Law Offices of Jerod Gunsberg for a free consultation about the situation so an informed decision can be made.
+But at the very least, you should contact the Law Offices of Jerod Gunsberg for a free consultation about the situation so an informed decision can be made.

 After you have been arrested, the police may give you a citation to appear in court on a future date and may release you.
 People are frequently given citations without being taken to jail for misdemeanors like driving without a license.
 For charges like Driving Under the Influence, people are often taken to jail in a local police station for several hours and are then released pending their court date.